User Guide: OONI Probe Mobile App

 If you only want to measure the blocking of websites, you can do so through the following steps:

 Step 1.
-Tap the Websites card in the Dashboard of your OONI Probe mobile app.
+Tap the Run button in the Dashboard of your OONI Probe mobile app.

 You are now running OONI’s Web Connectivity test to measure the blocking of websites.